1996 Navy Midshipmen football team

 The 1996 Navy Midshipmen football team represented the United States Naval Academy (USNA) as an independent during the 1996 NCAA Division I-A football season.
 The team was led by second-year head coach Charlie Weatherbie.

+This was the Midshipmen's first winning season since 1982, and their first bowl appearance since 1981, with their first bowl win since 1978.